Chicken Carbonara

 FAQ

-- How do I keep the eggs from scrambling?
+- How do I stop the eggs from scrambling in the sauce?

 Serving Suggestions